Terraform Provisioners: The Complete Guide

 }

-Running local scripts conditionally
+Running scripts conditionally based on data changes:

 resource "terraform_data" "config_generator" {